North Beach · San Francisco · Est. 1907

 Also in November 2012, the Zoning Division (CP-ZOC) approves the renovation permit with the notation: "approved exterior alterations including in-kind window replacement, new wood clapboard siding, vertical addition, and interior remodel with no change of unit count."

 Permit 201102049686 is formally issued January 29, 2013, approving plans for a four-unit configuration — two additional units legalized on paper.
 This approval exists in the permit record.
 Based on physical and structural evidence, the as-built condition diverged from these approved plans during the developer's renovation — most likely around this period, before DBI's 2016 sign-off.
 Whether a four-unit building was ever constructed is the central question in current proceedings.
-Importantly, no tenants occupied the additional informal units during or after this period.

 The property is continuously occupied and used as a single-family home.
 No construction, subdivision, or reconfiguration into multiple units occurs.
 No enforcement actions are initiated.
 The property is listed and sold again in 2020–2021.